planeight/gactions/README.md

 myAction.load('./action/intents');

 // Fictional HTTP Handler.
-Receives a JS object "body" from JSON function HTTPResponse(body) {
+Receives a JS object "body" from JSON module.exports = function HTTPHandler(body, callback) {

   myAction.execute(body, (err, result, headers) => {

     // Will populate a result Object and necessary HTTP headers to be
-    //   sent to the client
+    //   sent to the client - can just callback or can handle however we like :) callback(err, result, headers);

   });